Knoblauchpilze/sogserver/README.md

  * `/accounts?account_id=id`: queries information about a specific account (similarly to the above).
  * `/accounts?account_name=name`: queries information about accounts matching the specified name.
  * `/accounts?account_mail=mail`: queries information about accounts matching the specified e-mail.

+The main purpose of an account is to actually represent the instance of a user in the game.
+One can create a new account through the `/account` endpoint and by providing data under the `account-data` key.
+The following properties should be defined to be able to successfully create the account:
+ * `id`: defines the identifier of the account.
+Should be unique and will be auto-generated if left empty.
+ * `name`: a display name for the account.
+Does not need to be unique but should not be empty.
+ * `mail`: the e-mail address associated to the account.
+Should be unique among all accounts.

 ## Buildings